enriicola/Linked-adm-In/README.md

 The following conceptual schema captures key entities and their relationships:

     Nodes:
-        Job(Title, Expire date, Type): Represents a job posting (for now has a title attribute) Company(Name, Country, City, ZipCode, MarketValue): Represents a company (for now has a name attribute) IndustryDomain(Name): Represents an industry domain
+        Job(Title, Expire date, Type): Represents a specifc job posting Company(Name, Country, City, ZipCode, MarketValue): Represents a company IndustryDomain(Name): Represents an industry domain
         Skill(Name, Level, Score): Represents skills associated with a job Benefit(Type (PK), Economical Value): Represents benefits offered for a job

     Relationships:
-        BELONGS_TO: Links a job to an company (1-N: with an attribute "salary" of the association) --> the key of Job will be the composite of title and the foreign key of company
+        BELONGS_TO: Links a job to an company
-        REQUIRES: Links a job to the skills it demands (N-N)
+        REQUIRES: Links a job to the skills it demands
-        OFFERS: Links a job to the benefits it provides (N-N)
+        OFFERS: Links a job to the benefits it provides
-        OPERATES_IN: Links a company to the industries it operates in (1-N)
+        OPERATES_IN: Links a company to the industries it operates in

 ![Er1](https://github.com/user-attachments/assets/bb3e515b-c972-4ad3-827a-d7471e4cd96a)